Behaviour

 While we often associate yawning with tiredness and lip licking with tasty food, these actions can mean something entirely different in a social context.

-I am Dr Rebecca Massie MRCVS, and in my clinic, I often see these behaviours right before a consultation begins.
-These are not random acts but are often sophisticated forms of communication.
+I am Dr Rebecca Massie MRCVS, and in my clinic I often see these behaviours right before a consultation begins.
+These are not random acts, but often sophisticated forms of communication.

 Understanding these signals is crucial for any owner wanting to truly understand their dog's emotional state and canine behaviour.